bocchino/fprime/Svc/DpManager/docs/sdd.md

 ### 3.5.
 Runtime Setup

-To set up an instance of `DpManager`, you do the following:
+To set up an instance of `DpManager`, do the following:

 1. Call the constructor and the `init` method in the usual way for an F Prime queued component.